-- i.
-The desirable scenario, which is based on a two-zone, two-community federation ensuring a close relation of co-operation between the two communities and a clear national sovereignty of the new state within its international environment. - ii.
-The undesirable scenario, creating a Cyprus on the basis of the "Anan VI" plan.
+- (i) The desirable scenario, which is based on a two-zone, two-community federation ensuring a close relation of co-operation between the two communities and a clear national sovereignty of the new state within its international environment. - (ii) The undesirable scenario, creating a Cyprus on the basis of the "Anan VI" plan.
 In other words, a state with an extremely limited national sovereignty, even controlled by third parties.
-In this case, any relation with the country in the defence field will be implemented through mechanisms that will rely on the strategic planning of the US and the UK, fully and bindingly. - iii.
-A Cyprus constituted on the basis of a substantially modified Anan Plan, capable of functioning as an independent state, and member of NATO in the near future; this will serve the interests of all the parties involved on the island.
+In this case, any relation with the country in the defence field will be implemented through mechanisms that will rely on the strategic planning of specific poles of power outside the EU, or of poles of power, that, in EU terms, are not characterised by "conventional", behaviour in international politics. - (iii) A Cyprus constituted on the basis of a substantially modified Anan Plan, capable of functioning as an independent state, and member of NATO in the near future; this will serve the interests of all the parties involved on the island.

-Referring to the above cases (i) and (iii), it is clear that a Defence Doctrine, together with its corresponding National Security Framework must be formulated (obviously, in a distinct manner for each of the states) that will be governed by both the essence and the principles of the ESDP and will underline NATO's complementary role in terms of geopolitical background and geostrategic targeting.
+Referring to the above cases (i) and (iii), it is clear that a Defence Doctrine, together with its corresponding National Security Framework must be formulated (obviously, in a distinct manner for each of the states) that will be governed by both the essence and the principles of the ESDP and will underline NATO's complementary role in terms of geopolitical background and geo-strategic targeting.
 In order for this to be accepted by the most important Power Pole in the region, Israel, the NATO cooperation aspect should rather be strengthened.
 The consent of Tel Aviv is of utmost importance for the adoption of such a pair of doctrines.